mpoeckl/spark-cdm-connector/documentation/overview.md

 - Schema evolution - where entity partitions reference different versions of the entity definition

 ## Using the Spark CDM connector to read and write CDM data

+> **⚠️ COMPATIBILITY NOTICE**: The following section is kept from the original documentation.
+Not all features have been tested with this fork against Microsoft Fabric Runtime 1.3. **Write operations are currently not working/supported in Fabric Runtime 1.3** - only read operations have been validated.
+Use with caution and test thoroughly in your specific environment.

 The Spark CDM connector is used to modify normal Spark dataframe read and write behavior with a series of options and modes used as described below.